Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 ### Apreciations in order to use Django's cache framework in a production environment

-A better practice when you're going to deploy in production is to use **memcached** or the many caches presented in docs: https://docs.djangoproject.com/en/1.7/topics/cache/ some problems I found in deploy where cache was not retrieving any value when receive petitions, the problem was that is a local memory cache current to the process and in a multi-process environment like production would stay messing around and not working properly, for take this present if you try to use this in a production environment, I recommend to use **memcached**, works like a charm, direct to http://memcached.org/downloads for more explanation and after install just add this lines in settings.py et voilà:
+A better practice when you're going to deploy in production is to use **memcached** or the many caches presented in docs: https://docs.djangoproject.com/en/1.7/topics/cache/ some problems I found in production where cache was not retrieving any value when receive petitions, the problem was local memory cache is current to the process and in a multi-process environment like production would stay messing around and not working properly, just take this in mind if you in future try to use this in a production environment, I recommend to use **memcached**, works like a charm, direct to http://memcached.org/downloads for more explanation and after install just add this lines in settings.py et voilà:

 ```python
 CACHES = {